zhanyinx/clonal_evolution/README.md

 - sample: sample id

-- cram (bam): cram (or bam) file from the sample
+- bam (cram): bam (or cram) file from the sample

-- crai (bai): index. of cram (bam)
+- bai (crai): index. of bam (cram)

 - cellularity: if available, put the cellularity (number between 0 and 1) from histology.
 Alternatively leave it empty.
+Cellularity of normal sample can be left empty.

 - maf: annotated vcf, output of variantalker